calliope-edu/CalliopEO_AstroPi/ProgramDescription.md

 * SI1145 IR intensity, light intensity and UV index
 * TCS34725 red, green, blue and white color values
 * State of CalliopEO buttons A and B (pressed/not pressed)
 * Test of the CalliopEO 5x5 LED matrix.
-In every cycle one more LED is set on of off.
+The LED in the center changes state in each interval.

 ### 5.2.
 Data transmission